Bladder Cancer

 Understanding Staging and Grading

-In bladder cancer, genomic testing is increasingly being used to determine whether the tumor has certain targetable characteristics that would indicate which type of treatment may be most effective.
+Genomic testing is increasingly being used to determine whether bladder cancer has certain gene variants, which may code for substances that may provide a target that could be “attacked” by a specific drug.
 If a mutation is found, your doctor will select a drug therapy that may target that specific mutation.
-However, not all mutations have approved treatments available.
+However, not all mutations or variants provide substances for which there is a specific and approved treatment available.

 Illustrated Stages of Bladder Cancer